The Cost to Build a House in California (2024)

 Aballi also sells homes in Riverside and San Bernardino counties, “the Inland Empire,” where buildable lots of 7,000 to 10,000 square feet sell for around $300,000.

-Foundation costs will vary depending on whether you’re pouring a slab or digging a basement, but a typical price range is between $4,050 and $14,755.
+Foundation costs will vary depending on whether you’re pouring a slab or digging a basement, but a typical price range is between $4,039 and $14,848.

 Basements are rare in California, according to Laniado.

-“The vast majority of new homes don’t have basements; they are cost-prohibitive.”
+“The vast majority of new homes don’t have basements.
+They are cost-prohibitive.”

 This is because the Golden State’s guidelines for building in earthquake zones add to the engineering requirements for basements, increasing the cost, he says.

-Framing is when the sticks go up, and a structure starts to take shape.
-Expect to pay between $1,406 and $7,661 for this house construction phase.
-Framing costs tend to vary due to both the size of the home and the complexity of its design — a one-story home with 2,000 square feet of living space will generally be less expensive to frame than a two-story home with the same square footage.
+The costs tend to vary due to the size of the home and the complexity of its design.
+A one-story home with 2,000 square feet of living space will generally be less expensive to frame than a two-story home with the same square footage.

 The earthquake standards can also increase the cost of framing the home, Laniado notes.
 If you’re building an open-concept plan with a wide open space, you may need to add a metal frame to help support the home in a quake, and “that adds a considerable amount to the cost of the building.”